socomsystems/documentation/admin_manual/installation/example_centos.rst

 Example installation on CentOS 8
 ================================
-In this install tutorial we will be deploying CentOS 8, PHP 7.2, MariaDB, Redis as memcache and Nextcloud running on Apache.
+In this install tutorial we will be deploying CentOS 8, PHP 7.2, MariaDB, Redis as memcache and cyfrSpaces running on Apache.

 Start off by installing a CentOS 8 minimal install.
-This should provide a sufficient platform to run a successful Nextcloud instance.
+This should provide a sufficient platform to run a successful cyfrSpaces instance.

 First install some dependencies you will be needing during installation, but which will also be useful in every day use situations::